deadlyvipers/dojo_rules/README.md

 This repository contains a list of dojo rules for the Deadly Vipers dojo

-All Members Should Read the rules https://github.com/deadlyvipers
+All members should read the rules https://github.com/deadlyvipers